mrchantey/forky/crates/sweet/README.md

 # Native

-The Sweet harness has a couple of advantages over [default tests](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html).
+The Sweet runner has a couple of advantages over [default tests](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html).
 - Suites - Organize your tests into collections
-- Matchers - Matchers specific to a type enables a harness to output more intuitive results instead of an opaque `panic!`
+- Matchers - Matchers specific to a type enables a runner to output more intuitive results instead of an opaque `panic!`
 	- ```rs
 		expect("foo").not().to_start_with("bar")
 		//expected: NOT to start with 'bar'